interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

   monetized video platform <a
   href="https://interledger.org/case-studies/cinnamon--spicing-up-video-creation-sharing-and-monetizing/">Cinnamon</a>
-  to stage films worldwide, enabling ticket holders to get access to special bonus events and monetize revenue in terms of hours watched.
-The <a href="https://interledger.org/case-studies/reimaging-how-we-pay-for-content-and-apps/">Puma Browser</a> is the first browser to natively support the Web Monetization standard, using Interledger.</p><p>"To truly enable open payments and web monetization requires interoperability &mdash; between data, money and beyond.
+  to stage films worldwide, enabling ticket holders to get access to special bonus events and monetize viewing revenue in terms of hours watched.
+The <a href="https://interledger.org/case-studies/reimaging-how-we-pay-for-content-and-apps/">Puma Browser</a>, the first browser to natively support the Web Monetization standard using Interledger, enables direct value transfer between content and game creators and their fans, creating a great alternative to ads.</p><p>"To truly enable open payments and web monetization requires interoperability &mdash; between data, money and beyond.
 Open source protocols like Interledger have the potential to change this, doing for money what the internet did for data and making it possible for 1.7 billion unbanked people to more fully participate in the formal global financial system,&rdquo; said Monica Long, General Manager of RippleX at Ripple, a Founding Member of the Interledger Foundation. &ldquo;Partnering with the Foundation brings us one step closer to achieving this vision by creating standards for payments that will, in turn, foster opportunities for the budding creator economy to monetize.&rdquo;&nbsp;</p><p>To receive the latest news and updates from the Interledger Foundation, sign up <a href="https://app.e2ma.net/app2/audience/signup/1940649/1929074/">here</a>.</p><p><strong>About Interledger and Web Monetization</strong></p><p>Interledger is an open source technology that can send payments across different networks, regardless of